HouzuoGuo/laitos/doc/[Web-service]-read-telemetry-records.md

 User may clear the pending app command by interacting with the web service endpoint, and adding parameters `tohost=SubjectHostName&clear=1`:

     curl 'https://laitos-server.example.com/very-secret-telemetry-retrieval?tohost=SubjectHostName&clear=1'

+## Tips
+- Make the endpoint difficult to guess, this helps to prevent misuse of the service.